Zapier pricing: How much does Zapier actually cost?

 • Email and live chat support

 Designed for teams needing to collaborate on automations.
-Offers the same high task limits and features as the Professional plan but adds unlimited user access and enhanced support.
+Offers the same high task limits and features as the Professional plan but adds 25 users and enhanced support.

 • Same high task limits as Professional